 Exciting things are happening in the Westerly music room this year!
-Teachers Susan Geiser and Barry Cogert are working together to present fun, dynamic, and diverse instruction in general music, vocals, theater and instrumental music.
+Teachers Susan Geiser and Niko Giaimo are working together to present fun, dynamic, and diverse instruction in general music, vocals, theater and instrumental music.
 The curriculum ensures that Westerly music students achieve the California State Standards for Visual and Performing Arts.

 Kindergarten to Grade 2: Creating a love for music

 In their earliest years at Westerly, students receive regular general music instruction throughout the week using both the Kodaly and Orff methods.
 Instruction is highly interactive and students will explore music using their voices, classroom instruments, Orff instruments, active listening, physical movement, and theater exercises.